KenoKokoro/laravel-basetree/readme.md

         }
     ```

-    Now the implementation that is implementing the newly created interface.
+    Now the repository implementation that is implementing the newly created interface.

     In `app/DAL/Foo` create `EloquentFoo.php`
     ```php